anupamadh/SeleniumHRCucumber/README.md

 - Assigns leave and check if jquery message appears.
 This message fades away after a few seconds.
 It is a confirmation that the leave has been successfully assigned.
 Add leave entitlements from excel file.
 - Log4j2 logging
+- To Run test with cuccumber change pom.xml to reference testngCucumber.xml.
+- To Run test with TestNG change pom.xml to reference testng.xml